Blog

 we have broken His law and sinned.
 Sin goes against the holy character

 of God.
 How do we know?
 Because it goes against Law.
 One of the purposes of the law is to make us aware of sin and we need to be saved.
-The second, is to lead us to Chris.
+The second, is to lead us to Christ.

 The Law – The Law, then, is the standard of moral